rmaalmeida/alice/README.md

+# Version Disclaimer (from Rodrigo Almeida)

+The ALICE software is a very powerfull software that is able to cover a wide range of devices using only the M1K or the M2K USB interfaces.

+At Unifei we are using M1K as a remote laboratory to help students to keep their activities running without need to get together in the laboratories.

+This fork was specifically done to create a simplified version of the interface only with the scope and the signal generator.

+The development can be seen @ https://github.com/rmaalmeida/alice/tree/Version-1.3

+The installer can be downloaded from https://github.com/rmaalmeida/alice/tree/Version-1.3/Output

+To get the full version follow ADI links below.

 # ALICE

 Active Learning Interface (for) Circuits (and) Electronics:

 The ALICE Desktop software interface is a collection of software instruments written for use with the active learning hardware modules ADALM1000 (M1K) and ADALM2000 (M2K).
-### [ALICE 1.1 User Guide for M1K]:
+### [ALICE 1.3 User Guide for M1K]:
 ### [ALICE 2.0 User Guide for M2K]:
-[ALICE 1.1 User Guide for M1K]:https://wiki.analog.com/university/tools/m1k/alice/desk-top-users-guide
+[ALICE 1.3 User Guide for M1K]:https://wiki.analog.com/university/tools/m1k/alice/desk-top-users-guide
 [ALICE 2.0 User Guide for M2K]:https://wiki.analog.com/university/tools/m2k/alice/users-guide-m2k

 ## Background: